What's In A Name?

 This second gully is perhaps 50 feet wide at first.
 About halfway to the summit it suddenly shrinks into a narrow inset notch.
 This 100-200 foot long notch is the crux of the climb.
 The day we were there it was a mixture of firm snow, unconsolidated snow, a bit of ice, and some awkward class 3 or 4 rock moves.
 Most members of the group elected to follow an alternate route, shown in blue

 in the photo above.
 This route stays on snow, bypassing the difficulties in the notch.
 However, the reason we were up here in the first place was to avoid south facing avalanche danger, and this alternate route tended in that direction.
 Careful mountaineering judgement is required when making the route decision.

 Krishna of course, unhesitantly charged up the direttissima notch, and waited for everyone else to summit.

 From the base of the climb it is some 800 feet elevation gain to the summit.
 None of us had a slope clinometer, but one friend of mine is consistently comfortable on no more than about 45 degree slopes.
 When he saw what we were up to he quickly decided to wait at the moraine for our return.
 So we can be pretty sure it was steeper than 45 degrees.
 My guess is about 50-55 degrees, except for the final bit of the notch, which probably exceeded 60 degrees.

-See the Descent options on the Tyndall Glacier page.
+options on the Tyndall Glacier page.